ordina-jworks/ordina-jworks.github.io/_posts/2018-02-18-secappdev.md

 - Past communications can be decrypted if the key ever leaks
 - PFS: use a new key every time.
 Leaks in the future can't cause previous communications to be decrypted

+# Designing GDPR compliant software (Alain Cieslik)
+## Overview
+- Enforced from May 25th 2018
+- 2 types of personal data:
+    - identified
+    - identifiable
+- sensitive data (requires more protection)
+    - biometric
+    - health
+    - political opinions
+    - ...
+- Purpose is required for processing.
+    - requires consent
+- rights of data subject
+    - transparency
+    - access and rectification
+    - right to data portability
+    - right to erasure
+    - right to be informed
+    - right to object
+    - ...
+- data breach notification (within 72 hours)
+    - adequate level of data protection
+    - privacy shield
+    - model contractual clauses
+    - binding corporate rules

+## What does compliance mean?
+- respect legal principles
+- management of personal risks

+These 2 combined means you're compliant.

+### Principles
+- Lawfulness, fairness, transparency (consent)
+- purpose limitation (purpose)
+- data minimisation -> only collect what's needed for the purpose
+- Accuracy (keep up to date)
+- Storage limitation (don't keep longer than necessary)
+- Integrity and confidentiality -> ensure appropriate security controls.
+- Accountability -> demonstrate compliance with previous principles. (audit trail)

+### Challenges
+- purpose is a notion that doesn't exist in computer systems
+- Data controller must understand for what purpose(s) data is collected and processed
+- Managing consent can become complex
+    - Consent for each purpose
+    - indicate what data is collected for each purpose
+    - data controller must maintain an audit trail of how data was used and for what purpose
+    - consent becomes a dynamic and flexible feature in an application
+- Authorization mechanisms are not yet designed to manage consent

+## What does security mean in the GDPR?
+- Data protection by design and by default (Art.
+25) taking into account
+    - state of the art, costs of implementation
+    - nature, scope, context and purposes of processing
+    - the _risk_ of varying _likelihood_ and _severity_ for the rights and freedoms of natural persons implement appropriate technical and organisational measures.
+- Security of processing (Art.
+32)
+- Notification of a personal data breach to the supervisory authority (Art.
+33)
+- Communication of a personal data breach to the data subject (Art.
+34)

+## Privacy design strategies
+- Data oriented strategies
+    - minimize: exclude, select, strip, destroy
+    - hide: restrict, mix, obfuscate, dissociate
+    - separate: distribute, isolate
+    - aggregate: summarize, group
+- Process oriented strategies
+    - inform: supply, notify, explain
+    - control: consent, choose, update, retract
+    - enforce: create, maintain, uphold.
+    - demonstrate: log, audit, report

+# GDPR: from regulation to code (Georges Ataya)